Plumbing Fixture Retrofit Requirements

 - Have the fixtures inspected by real estate agent, plumber, contractor or other qualified professional and complete and sign the Water Conservation Certification Form.

-- No inspection fo fixtures by County staff is required.
+- No inspection of fixtures by County staff is required.

 - Submit Forms: